-Recording the lease liability on the company’s balance sheet requires the determination of the lease term and lease payment.
-Plus, businesses must also know the rate to be used in discounting the lease liability.
+Recording the lease liability on a company’s balance sheet requires you to determine the lease term and lease payment.
+You must also know the rate to be used in discounting the lease liability.

 - The incurred initial direct cost by the lessee

 - The lease incentives received by the lessee